karpathy/llama2.c/README.md

 I trained the llama2.c storyteller models on a 4X A100 40GB box graciously provided by the excellent [Lambda labs](https://lambdalabs.com/service/gpu-cloud), thank you.

+## discord

+Figured it's possible to reuse my existing discord channel (that I use for my [zero to hero youtube series](https://karpathy.ai/zero-to-hero.html)), see #llama2c channel on [discord](https://discord.gg/3zy8kqD9Cp), for any quick questions, related discussions, etc.

 ## License

 MIT